Marguerite Bloem.

 Here is another dear gentle small novella;

-of ten thoughtful chapters; and 83 pages.๐
+of ten thoughtful chapters; and 83 pages.

+WELL.
+She just couldn't watch a world at war anymore.
 She just couldn't sleep!
 Watching a world at war.
 She could find no peace that way!
 Watching a world at war.
 Thinking; if the whole world is watching; and given what the whole world knows of war; shouldn't we be able to stop this war?

 So she and that dear Leni-girl; finally sat down; to write this dear small gentle tome for you; of what they thought of war.
 As they did know a thing or two about that!
 And thank you then; beautiful girl!
 For thinking so deeply about that for so long.
 And then; for remembering too!-The long-ago world your family knew.
 Because if you have seen war; or if your family has seen war; then you cannot really not see war.
 You cannot really say you didn't see that war.
-You cannot really not say anything!๐
+You cannot really not say anything!
+But she was thinking of this as a book about peace.
+Because of course; the world needed that.

 Paperback; 6x9; 53 pages.